protist/JunctionJuror/README.md

 **Only list multi-exon genes** (`-e`, `--multi-exons`).
-Instead of reporting alternatively-spliced genes, JunctionJuror can also list multi-exon genes, i.e. those containing at least one confirmed junction.
+Instead of reporting alternatively-spliced genes, JunctionJuror can also list multi-exon genes, i.e. those containing at least one *confirmed* junction as above.